wabu/fu-berlin-eip/README.txt

   mk/

 The "codec/" directory contains the implementation of the compression method.
-The codec code is written to be run both on the xmos board an a normal PC.
+The codec code is written to be run both on the xmos board and a normal PC.

 The "receiver/" directory contains the app for receiving, decompressing and rendering the video stream.
 It uses gl as an rendering backend and relies on